Heterogeneous domain adaptation: An unsupervised approach: Related work

 Of these models, ARC-t, HFA and co-regularized online transfer learning only use labeled instances in both domains; the other models are able to use unlabeled instances to train models.
 HeMap works by using spectral embedding to unify different feature spaces across the target and source domains, even when the feature spaces are completely different \cite{Shi2013}.
 Manifold alignment derives its mapping by dividing the mapped instances into different categories according to the original observations \cite{Wang2011}.
 SSKMDA maps the target domain points to similar source domain points by matching the target kernel matrix to a submatrix of the source kernel matrix based on a Hilbert Schmidt Independence Criterion \cite{Xiao2015}.

 DASH-N is proposed to jointly learn a hierarchy of features combined with transformations that rectify any mismatches between the domains and has been successful in object recognition \cite{Xiao2015}.
-Discriminative correlation subspace model is proposed to find the optimal discriminative correlation subspace for the source and target domain. \cite{Yan_IJCAI_18} presents a novel HeSSDA model by exploiting the theory of optimal transport, a powerful tool originally designed for aligning two different distributions.
+A discriminative correlation subspace model is proposed to find the optimal discriminative correlation subspace for the source and target domain. \cite{Yan_IJCAI_18} presents a novel HeSSDA model by exploiting the theory of optimal transport, a powerful tool originally designed for aligning two different distributions. \emph{Progressive alignment} (PA) \cite{li2018_TNNLS_HDA} is implemented to learn representations of two heterogeneous domains with an unsupervised algorithm, but it still needs labeled instances from the target domain to train a final classifier which can handle possible negative transfer situations.

 Unsupervised domain adaptation models based on homogeneous feature spaces have been widely researched.
 However, HeUDA models are rarely studied due to two shortcomings of current domain adaptation models: the feature spaces must be homogeneous, and there must be at least some labeled instances in the target domain (or there must be a parallel set in both domains).
-Hybrid heterogeneous transfer learning model \cite{Zhou2014} uses the information of the parallel set of both domains to transfer knowledge across domains.
-Domain Specific Feature Transfer \cite{Wei2018} is designed to address HeUDA problem when two domains have common features.
-Kernel canonical correlation analysis (KCCA) \cite{Yeh2014} was proposed to address HeUDA problems when there are paired instances in source and target domains, but this model is not valid when there are no paired instance in both domains.
+The hybrid heterogeneous transfer learning model \cite{Zhou2014} uses the information of the parallel set of both domains to transfer knowledge across domains.